dnsimple/dnsimple-support/content/articles/how-is-dnsimple-pronounced.markdown

 DNS-Simple is close but not correct.
 DNS-imple is right out.

-If you are still unsure how to pronounce it record yourself saying it out loud and give our support a try by sending along your recording to support@dnsimple.com.
-We will help you out with this and any other Domain Management Automation questions you might have.
+If you're still unsure how to pronounce it, record yourself saying it out loud and give our support a try by sending along your recording to support@dnsimple.com.
+We'll help you out with this and any other Domain Management Automation questions you might have.